Tesia: Description

-Tesias are tiny ground-living warblers which range in length from 7–10 cm and weigh between 6-12 g.
+Tesias are tiny ground-living warblers which range in length from 7 to 10 cm and weigh between 6 and 12 g.
 They have long legs and an upright stance, and appear to almost lack a tail, as their tail rectrices are shorter than the tail coverts.
 The plumage of the northern species is olive backs and wings and grey bellies (darker slate in the slaty-bellied tesia); the southern species have brown wings and backs.
 All species have an eye-stripe and all except the slaty-bellied tesia have a supercilium; this is most prominent in the Javan tesia.
 The plumage of the chestnut-headed tesia is different from the other species; it has a bright yellow belly, chest and throat, and a deep chestnut coloured head and an incomplete white orbital ring.
 It lacks the facial stripes of the other species.
 The bill of all species is long and bicoloured, with a dark upper mandible and a flesh-coloured lower one, as well as strong ridge on the upper mandible.